I'm Sorry I Haven't a Clue: Games

-In "Uxbridge English Dictionary" the panellists contribute humorous redefinitions of words; "Puny: the Roman Catholic equivalent of tennis elbow".
+In "Uxbridge English Dictionary", panellists contribute humorous redefinitions of words; such as "Puny: the Roman Catholic equivalent of tennis elbow".
 More puns are found in the "Arrivals at the Ball" section, of the form "Mr and Mrs X and their son (or daughter)...." the child's name forming a pun, preferably laboured and feeble.
-This grew out of the "drama" section of later shows in the I'm Sorry I'll Read That Again series, for example, at the Criminals' Ball, "Mr and Mrs Knee, and their Swedish son, Lars Knee".
+This grew out of the "drama" section of later shows in the I'm Sorry, I'll Read That Again series; for example, at the Criminals' Ball, "Mr and Mrs Knee, and their Swedish son, Lars Knee".

 According to Tim Brooke-Taylor, twenty per cent of the show is ad-libbed.
 According to Willie Rushton, it is more like fifty per cent, but he didn't think that a bad thing.

 Time, destiny, fate and eternity

 The show draws to a close with the chairman imparting some final words of wisdom intended to evoke time, destiny, fate and eternity, undercut with silliness.
 For example: "...And so, as the hunter of time blasts the moose of eternity, and the dairy counter worker of fate sighs and grabs her mop..."
 Lyttelton's final sign-off on the show, shortly before his death in April 2008, was: